BluBlock AR Coatings

 Standard AR Coatings are designed to pull as much light through the lenses to your eyes as possible.
 About 20% of light gets reflected off non AR lens surfaces resulting in surface glare and reflections on the lenses.
 Good AR coatings reduce that loss from 20% down to about 1%.
 These coatings produce higher quality optics.
 For best optical quality, whether through eyeglass lenses, binoculars, telescopes, etc, the more light through the lens the better.
 But,

 Blue Block AR Coatings are designed to reflect off blue light/HEV but to also pull beneficial light through.
 Each manufacturer has their own proprietary formula for the mineral combinations that make up the multi-layered AR coatings.
 These AR coatings are not as anti-reflective by nature as standard AR coatings but the cosmetic differences are barely noticeable.
 We do not have the equipment necessary to measure the amount of blue/HEV reflected off of AR lenses.
+All of the manufacturers claim at least a 20% reflection of HEV/blue light.

 Blue Block Lens Materials - The Mojo BluBlock AR Coating is a blue light reflecting coating on a polycarbonate lens.
 The Apex BluBlock AR-T and the Kodak Total Blue lenses filter a higher percentage of blue light.
 The Apex BluBlock AR-T lenses are also polycarbonate but with a light tint in the lenses.
 The Kodak Total Blue and Mojo BluBlock 1.6 AR lenses are a special 1.6 high index lens material with a proprietary monomer built in.
 The combination of lens tint, monomer, and blue block AR produces different end results.